Beach wrack

-Beach wrack or marine wrack is organic material (e.g. kelp, seagrass, driftwood) and other debris deposited at high tide on beaches and other coastal areas.
+Beach wrack or marine wrack is organic material (e.g. kelp, seagrass, driftwood) and other debris deposited at high tide on beaches and other coastal areas, and may form a wrack line.
 This material acts as a natural input of marine resources into a terrestrial system, providing food and habitat for a variety of coastal organisms.

 Physical characteristics

 The wrack zone is most commonly associated with a sandy beach habitat but can also be present in rocky shores, mangroves, salt marshes, and other coastal systems.
 Debris is carried up the intertidal zone as the tide comes in, and is deposited on the sand when the tide goes out.
 The zone can be recognized as a linear patch of debris toward the upper part of a beach running parallel to the water's edge.
 The location of the wrack zone varies geographically and temporally.
 It is found at a higher elevation during spring tides compared to neap tides.
 The size of a beach and its intertidal zone will influence the location of wrack deposition.
 Additionally, storms will often increase the volume of debris that is deposited.

 The wrack may be composed of a variety of materials, both organic and inorganic.
 A common organic component is seaweed, such as kelp, which easily floats to coastal waters after being dislodged by its holdfast or otherwise torn by wave action and animal activity.
 Other organic components may include seagrasses, terrestrial plants, driftwood, and stranded animal remains.
 Common inorganic components include plastics, fishing line, and other manmade materials.